Connollys VS Cowboys

 Upon further investigation I noticed that all of his power tools were quite new, his clothes, although new, were covered in glue and he had glue all over his hands and half way up his arms, all of which suggests to me, he hadn’t been laying floors for very long.

 The image on the left shows the result of not pulling in properly one board.
 The result is the subsequent boards that follow also do not pull in properly and exaggerate the problem, in addition to this he hasn’t pushed the ends of the boards together, creating a gap in the floor.

 The image to the right demonstrates a lack of attention to detail having three end joins lining up across a few boards.
 These should have been staggered to give an aesthetically pleasing look to the floor when finished.
 Once again if you look closely you can see the ends of the boards haven’t been butted together properly.

 In the image on the left you can see a gum pocket that when filled correctly looks amazing, and is one of the best features of the floor.
 Unfortunately the guy who was laying this floor thought it would be a good idea to fill it with glue, which causes two massive issues.
 Firstly you can not sand and coat the glue, and even if you could it would look disgusting.
 Secondly now that beautiful gum pocket has been filled with glue, that board will have to be cut out and replaced to be able to fill it properly.
 All this from a guy who told the owner and myself he had 20 years experience in the trade.

 In the photo on the right, you see a gum pocket filled the way we do it.
 We fill the pocket with a clear epoxy resin and once sanded and polished, shows all of the gorgeous character contained within.
 The floor is flat and as natural as its creator made it.
 FYI we use the epoxy on every floor as standard and is included in the price.
-If you want other companies to do this they will normally charge an additional $10m2 on average.
+If you want other companies to do this they will normally charge an at least an additional $10m2 on average.